-Compared to the regular registration of $622.52 for a six cylinder vehicle, it’s a lot cheaper.
+Compared to the regular registration of more than $600 for a six cylinder vehicle, it’s a lot cheaper.
 However, you must log all your days in a logbook.
 Tasmania is looking pretty liberal, but one major caveat is that you must continue to have another fully registered vehicle in your name.
 So your old Torana can’t be your only vehicle.

 SA fairly recently made changes to its special interest vehicles scheme.
 Cars older than 30 years, vehicles that are left hand drive and street rods made before 1949 are eligible, but you must be a financial member of a car club.
 Rather than offer a special registration bracket, with these vehicles, SA has waived the registration fee.
 Instead, you’ll just have to pay CTP, administration fees and a reduced emergency services levy.

-For reference, full registration on a six cylinder car costs about $781 for a year, while if you have an eligible classic car you’ll just pay CTP, which is about $200 across four different providers, plus any admin fees.
+For reference, full registration on a six cylinder car costs about $790 for a year in a metro area, while if you have an eligible classic car you’ll just pay CTP, which is about $200 across four different providers, plus any admin fees.

-The simplified process includes a 90 day registration, with days driven to be logged in a logbook.
+The simplified club rego process includes 90 days' use across a one-year period of registration.
 You also can’t drive for a fee, like for a school formal, for example.

 Things are a little different in the west.
 In WA you pay per 100kg of tare mass.
 For a regular motor vehicle it’s $23.64 per 100kg.
 So, if you have a 1,500kg vehicle, that’s $354.60, plus any admin fees.
 This figure includes CTP.
-While there is no particular special interest vehicle scheme in place yet, the McGowan Government has moved to introduce a ‘Concessions for Classics’ scheme.
+While there is no particular special interest vehicle scheme in place yet, the McGowan Government has introduced a ‘Concessions for Classics’ scheme.

-Under the scheme, classic car owners will receive a 75% discount on the licence (registration) fees.
-This could make a 1,500kg classic vehicle cost as little as around $88.65 to register per year.
+Under the scheme, classic car owners will receive up to a 100% discount on the licence (registration) fees.

 If you have a vehicle older than 30 years that is also registered to a Department of Transport approved club, you could be eligible.
 Vehicles would be limited to use solely for car club shows and events.